Big Rock Cabin | From: $189.00

 THINGS TO DO

-• Hike, Bike or Snowmobile in Haliburton Forest Wild Life Reserve (15 minute drive)
+- Hike, Bike or Snowmobile in Haliburton Forest Wild Life Reserve (on-site)

-• Take a Canopy Tour or Husky Hike in Haliburton Forest
+- Take a Canopy Tour in Haliburton Forest (15-minutes)

-• Visit the Wolf Centre in Haliburton Forest and catch a glimpse of their wolf pack: permanent residents of Haliburton Forest since 1993
+- Visit the Wolf Centre in Haliburton Forest and catch a glimpse of their wolf pack

-• Grab a bite at The Cookhouse Restaurant located at the Base Camp of Haliburton Forest
+- Grab a bite at Boshkung Smokehouse at Haliburton Forest

 BE AWARE